1991 Russian presidential election: Campaigning

 Although Yeltsin ran as an independent, he was supported by Democratic Russia.
 Despite the fact that four candidates were members of the Communist Party of the Soviet Union, Nikolai Ryzhkov was the only one who was officially nominated by the party.
 The other communists participating in the election ran as self-nominated candidates.

 Yeltsin was the vast favorite to win the election.
 Rather than coalescing around a single candidate to challenge Yeltsin, the forces of the Soviet Communist establishment instead fielded a number of candidates, with Ryzhkov being their official candidate.
 Since no candidate was believed to have a chance of outright defeating Yeltsin in the first round of the election, Communists hoped that a wider field of candidates would increase the odds that they could siphon enough support away from Yeltsin that they could force the election into a runoff (which would occur if no candidate captured more than 50% of the votes cast).
 Communists believed that the political climate in Russia might be different by the fall, and perhaps less favorable to Yeltsin.
 Thus, they wagered that, by the time that a runoff vote might be held, Yeltsin might be in a weaker position as a candidate.
 Ultimately, Yeltsin succeeded in capturing a majority of the votes cast in the first round, negating the need for a runoff to be held.

 Having an immensely comfortable lead, Yeltsin ran a relatively low-intensity campaign.
-Rather than heightening rhetoric and rallying voters, Yeltsin took a far more relaxed approach, taking very few shots at his challengers and offering very little specifics in regards policy.
+Rather than heightening rhetoric and rallying voters, Yeltsin took a far more relaxed approach, taking very few shots at his challengers and offering very little specifics in regards to policy.
 In contrast, his opponents, trailing Yeltsin's gargantuan lead and having very little time left to decrease their deficit, took many shots at him and at each other.